dora1998/edged-emoji-maker/README.md

 # edged-emoji-maker

-A handy tool edging your slack emojis with white.
+A handy tool edging your Slack emojis with white.
 It improves emoji visibility when you use Slack in dark mode.

 ## Setup

 ```
 $ poetry install
+$ cp .env.sample .env
 ```

+If you want to import emojis from your workspace, get OAuth Token [here](https://api.slack.com/apps?new_app=1).
+Then set the token in .env file.

 ### Requirements